proalexa/SongShuffle/README.md

 `--listed` or `-l` for searching in `Songs.txt`<br />
 `--noautoplay` or `-a` to play just once<br />
 `--help` or `-h` for usage
+## TODO
+- Replace txt with SQL Database for easier installation
+- Replace VLC with PyGame for portability
 ## Changelog
 - Added Argparser for CLI
 - Fixed errors